akinyiv/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-1- Function that concatenates two strings
+0- Function that concatenates two strings
-2- Function that concatenates two strings.
+1- Function that concatenates two strings.
-3- Function that copies a string.
+2- Function that copies a string.
+3- Function that compares two strings.